AnirudhJS07/Cpp-Patterns-Basic/CONTRIBUTION.md

 * Make your changes accordingly
 * Commit and push
 * Create a new pull request
+* Make sure you have the lastest project on your side
 * And now patiently wait for me to merge it .
 # Do not create invalid Pull requests.